adammais/Calendar-Project/README.md

 This should help better organize users.

-## Who will use it?

-**Anyone who wants to be more organized** will use this calendar application.
-It should be quicker and easier to maintain than paper calendars; anyone who currently uses one might switch over to this application.

-## Why is this project of interest to me?

-Currently, I keep track of upcoming assignments, exams, and other events by writing them down on a whiteboard.
-Using this application will save me time and keep me more organized.

 ## User Stories

 - As a user, I want to be able to add an event to the Calendar